Arthur1200289/git-reclone/readme.md

     git nuke bucket
     git nuke bitbucket

-will all overwrite the current repository with bitbucket's remote.
+will all overwrite the current repository with bitbucket's remote (assuming that some other host/repo name doesn't also match 'bitbucket').

 ## about